apollographql/federation/docs/source/federation-spec.md

 directive @override(from: String!) on FIELD_DEFINITION
 ```

 The `@override` directive is used to indicate that the current subgraph is taking responsibility for resolving the marked field _away_ from the subgraph specified in the `from` argument.
+The directive is meant to only be used once on a field in the supergraph, so usage over multiple subgraphs will throw a composition error.

 The following example will result in all query plans made to resolve `User.name` to be directed to SubgraphB.